viamrobotics/docs/docs/components/camera/_index.md

 ## Camera Servers

-If you have a camera that uses its own SDK to access its images and point clouds (e.g. an Intel RealSense camera), you can attach a camera server as a remote component to your robot.
+If you have a camera that uses its own SDK to access its images and point clouds (like an Intel RealSense camera), you can attach a camera server as a remote component to your robot.
 These remote cameras will show up just like regular cameras on your robot.

 For more details, check out [this link to our camera server repository](https://github.com/viamrobotics/camera-servers).